Hugh Segal: Journalism

-Publishing

-Segal's book Two Freedoms: Canada's Global Future was published by Dundurn Press in April 2016.

-Published by On Point Press, an imprint of UBC Press on October 15 of 2019, Segal released his second book, Bootstraps Need Boots: One Tory’s Lonely Fight to End Poverty in Canada.

 Academic work

-Segal lives in Kingston, Ontario, and until 2014 was a faculty member at Queen's University's School of Policy Studies, and has also taught at the university's school of business.
+Segal lived in Kingston, Ontario, and until 2014 was a faculty member at Queen's University's School of Policy Studies, and has also taught at the university's school of business.
 He served as president of the Institute for Research on Public Policy, a Montreal think tank, from 1999 to 2006.
-He sits on the board of directors and is a distinguished fellow at the Canadian Defence and Foreign Affairs Institute.
-He is also a member of the Trilateral Commission.
+He sat on the board of directors and was a distinguished fellow at the Canadian Defence and Foreign Affairs Institute.
+He was also a member of the Trilateral Commission.

-Segal was appointed Master of Massey College in the University of Toronto (effective at the end of June 2014) and retired from the Senate in order to accept the position.
+Segal was appointed Master of Massey College in the University of Toronto (effective at the end of June 2014) and retired from the Senate to accept the position.
 He retired from the Massey College position effective June 30, 2019, five years into his seven-year term, and was succeeded by Nathalie Des Rosiers.

+Personal life and death

+Segal was born in Montreal into what he described as a "very low-end, working-class family in what is now called Le Plateau".
+However richer relatives ensured that he and his brothers received a good education.
+He was Jewish.